AngryBytes/hash/UPGRADING.md

 ### Update Hash Validation

-In the previous version hash validation would be done by creating a hash and comparing it to the existing hash.
-Now, you can simple pass the value(s) to hash and the existing hash to methods: `verify()` or `verfiyShortHash()`.
+In the previous version, hash validation would be done by creating a hash and comparing it to the existing hash.
+Now, you can simply pass the value(s) to hash and the existing hash to methods: `verify()` or `verfiyShortHash()`.

 ```php